 Network Tasman Limited (NTL) owns and operates the electricity distribution network in the wider Nelson and Tasman areas, excluding Nelson Electricity's supply area in Nelson city.
-NTL distributes power to approximately 37,500 consumer connections in an area of 10,800 sq. km in the north-western corner of the South Island.
+The Network Tasman electricity distribution network distributes power to approximately 37,500 consumer connections in an area of 10,800 sq km in the north-western corner of the South Island.